From Ken Raggio's Book

 "Majestic plural" is the grammatical term that applies to the statement "Let US make man."
 A Monarch uses a plural pronoun to speak not only for himself, but his entire kingdom.
 It is also called the royal "we".
 Queen Victoria spoke to the ladies of her court saying "We are not amused."
 Czar Nicholas of Russia abdicated his throne saying, "We have thought it well to renounce the Throne of the Russian Empire."
 ONE person speaks for an empire.

-The use of the majestic plural in no wise proves that God is a trinity.
+The use of the majestic plural - or "royal 'we'"in no wise proves that God is a trinity.

 See also: "The Early Church Was Absolutely Unequivocally NOT Trinitarian"